scriptnull/vishnubharathi.codes/content/blog/revisiting-ansible.md

 title: "Revisiting Ansible"
 date: 2018-06-05T19:46:53+05:30
 draft: false
+tags: ["devops", "ansible", "terraform"]
 ---

 I used [ansible](https://www.ansible.com/) at [work](https://www.shippable.com/) few months back.
 Today, I faced a problem at [work](https://www.shippable.com/), trying to connect to a virtual machine on Google Cloud Platform created with ansible.
-I didn't feel surprised, when I was not able to be productive on it immediately, because I didn't get ansible as good as I got [terraform](https://www.terraform.io/).
+I didn't feel surprised, when I was not able to be productive on it immediately, because I didn't learn ansible as much as I learnt [terraform](https://www.terraform.io/).
 I learnt both of them using the docs.
 If you ask me to do something dealing with multiple machines, I would probably prefer terraform over ansible.
 Reason for this would be

 - I prefer HCL (HashiCorp Configuration Language) over YAML.
 - The documentation of terraform and all the projects by [HashiCorp](https://www.hashicorp.com/) are pretty good at convincing me to do something in their way.